Single-cylinder engine: Uses

 Early motorcycles, automobiles and other applications such as marine engines all tended to be single-cylinder.
-The configuration is almost exclusively used in portable tools, along with garden machinery such as lawn mowers.
-Single cylinder engines also remain in widespread use in motorcycles, motor scooters, go-karts, auto rickshaws, and radio-controlled models.
-From 1921-1960, the Lanz Bulldog tractor used a large horizontally-mounted single cylinder two-stroke engine.
-However they are rarely used in modern automobiles and tractors, due to developments in engine technology.
+The configuration is almost exclusively used in portable tools, along with garden machinery such as lawnmowers.
+Single-cylinder engines also remain in widespread use in motorcycles, motor scooters, go-karts, auto rickshaws, and radio-controlled models.
+From 1921 to 1960, the Lanz Bulldog tractor used a large horizontally mounted single-cylinder two-stroke engine.
+However, they are rarely used in modern automobiles and tractors, due to developments in engine technology.

-Single cylinder engines remain the most common engine layout in motor scooters and low-powered motorcycles.
+Single-cylinder engines remain the most common engine layout in motor scooters and low-powered motorcycles.
 The Honda Super Cub (the motor vehicle with the highest overall sales since its introduction in 1958) uses a 49 cc four-stroke single-cylinder engine.
 There are also several single-cylinder sportbikes (such as the KTM 690 Duke R), dual-sport motorcycles (such as the BMW G650GS) and the classic-styled Royal Enfield 500 Bullet.